Slippery Rock University: Student life

+Clubs and organizations

+SRU offers 160 clubs and organizations for its student body, featuring on-and-off campus outings and events and allowing students to make connections with one another through shared interests and experiences.

 Aebersold Student Recreation Center

 The Aebersold Student Recreation Center is an 82000 ft2 on-campus student recreation center.

 Student media

 SRU has a student newspaper called The Rocket, the radio station 88.1 WSRU-FM, and the literary magazine SLAB.